-- 9. Non-compliance with this policy may result in disciplinary action, up to and including termination. - 10.
+- 12. The Compliance Officer shall maintain a record of all disciplinary actions, including verbal warnings, taken against affected individuals related to compliance violations and report regularly to the Compliance Committee and not less than annually to the Board of Directors, regarding such actions. - 13.
+The Compliance Officer will reference the record of disciplinary actions as necessary to ensure consistency in the application of disciplinary measures related to compliance violations. - 14.
+The Compliance Officer will ensure that the disciplinary procedures are disseminated to all staff and that these individuals have received relevant training in accordance with Clarity's training plan. - 15.
+Non-compliance with this policy may result in disciplinary action, up to and including termination. - 16.
 As part of its ongoing auditing and monitoring process in its Compliance Program, Clarity will review this policy based on changes in the law or regulations, as Clarity practices change, and, at minimum, on an annual basis.
 Additionally, this policy will be tested for effectiveness on an annual basis or more frequently as identified in accordance with Clarity's Compliance Program.
-Testing will include but is not limited to ensuring that the policy is appropriately followed, the policy is effective, and the policy has been disseminated to all staff, Board members, and independent contractors, as well as notified of any updates or changes.
+Testing will include but is not limited to ensuring that the policy is appropriately followed, the policy is effective, and the policy has been disseminated to all affected individuals, as well as notified of any updates or changes.
 Tracking of the criteria above and results of this testing will be completed by the Compliance Officer, or designee.
-Additionally, results will be reported to the Compliance Committee and Governing Body on a regular basis. - 11.
+Additionally, results will be reported to the Compliance Committee and Governing Body on a regular basis. - 17.
 Clarity will retain this policy and all subsequent revisions, and any related documentation will be retained for a period of, at minimum, six years.